 Which food cost data should you check monthly?

-- Food cost percentage per dish - shows which dishes are becoming too expensive
+- Food cost percentage per dish - reveals which items are eating your margins

-- Total food cost of your entire menu - gives you the overall picture
+- Total food cost of your entire menu - provides the complete financial picture

-- Cost per cover - shows whether your efficiency is improving
+- Cost per cover - indicates whether operational efficiency is improving

 Restaurant with 1,200 covers in March: